MayankBelwal05/pepsales-Assignment/README.md

 ## Features

 - Landing page to enhance user UI related experience.
-- Dashboard page to display live stock prices of 20 listed companies.
+- Dashboard page to display live Crypto/stock prices of 20 listed companies.
-- Details Page with Stock Information: price change percentage the last 24 hours, etc.
+- Details Page with Crypto Information: price change percentage the last 24 hours, etc.
 - Use of Graph to show Details in prices updown in Market.
 - Real-Time Price Updates: updates from the server and reflect them instantly on the UI.
 - Responsive Design for Mobile Devices.